-A slight amendment to the Provision has been made during 2013-2014 in relation to equal pay, the change to the Comprehensive Income and Expenditure Statement is £0.24 million (£0.13 million in respect of the provision and £0.37 million in relation to additional administration costs).
-The amounts paid in year totalled £0.12 million but payments cancellations totalling £0.29 million were made resulting in an overall change of £0.17 million.
+A reduction to the Provision has been made during 2014-2015 in relation to equal pay, the credit to the Comprehensive Income and Expenditure Statement is £4.19 million (£4.39 million in respect of a reduction to the provision and £0.20 million in relation to additional administration costs).
 In previous years the costs were deferred from being charged to the General Fund under Regulation 31A of the Local Authorities (Capital Finance and Accounting) (Amendment) (England) Regulations 2003/3146 by the creation of an Equal Pay Back Pay Account pending actual payment of the claims.
-This reduction has been met from a return to the General Fund.
-It is now anticipated that the total provision required as at 31 March 2014 will be predominately based on the outstanding claims to date and an estimate of the liability for 2010-2011.
-As the exact liability for 2010-2011 is still to be calculated and it is not certain that all valid claims have yet been received by the Council or that precedents set by other authorities in the settlement of claims will be applicable, the provision has been set at £7.00 million.
+This reduction has been met through a reversal of these entries.
+It is now anticipated that the total provision required as at 31 March 2015 will be £2.53 million based on the outstanding claims to date and a detailed estimate of the liability for 2010-2011.